Common Resume Mistakes

 - Having a Head-shot on your Resume

-Overlooking Typos and Grammatical Errors
+Overlooking Typos And Grammatical Errors

 Spelling and grammatical mistakes on your professional resume can give a really bad impression.
 Even if you are using the most reliable writing tool, there could be typos that can change the context of the content.
 For a recruiter, wrong and bad grammar could be an important reason for tossing a resume in the bin.
 Worst of all you will lose your credibility as most employers would think you are too careless or can’t write.

-It might be difficult to point your own writing mistakes even after proofreading, use a second pair of eyes for the endeavor.
+It might be difficult to point to your own writing mistakes even after proofreading, use a second pair of eyes for the endeavor.
 Ask someone else to read between the lines for you, an insider tip is to find a “Grammar Buff”!

-Using a Personal Email Address
+Using A Personal Email Address

 When applying for a job, you need a professional email address to be provided to the employers.
-Many candidates undermine the significance of having a professional email address and mention the one they made during teenage.
+Many candidates undermine the significance of having a professional email address and mention the one they made during their teenage.
 An employer would not like to call a hipster125 or beercancrusher12 for getting a serious job done.

 Make a professional email address with your name and use it on the resume to avoid missing an opportunity.

-Providing Wrong or Incomplete Contact Details
+Providing Wrong Or Incomplete Contact Details

 Missing or incomplete contact details on your resume would make it difficult for the recruiters to communicate with you.
 The way you list the contact information is also important for landing you the job interview.